 A high percentage of our hockey scholars train at performance centres with a few currently in the English and Welsh national age groups system.

 Many of our past pupils have gone on to have long and successful playing careers at National and Premier league level.

-The School has produced eight schoolgirl internationals over the past 10 years, both for England and Wales.
-The most successful has been Lily Owsley, who was capped for the full England team while still a pupil at Clifton.
-Aged 19, Lily has already played in the 2012 Olympic Games, the 2013 World Cup and the 2014 Commonwealth Games in Glasgow.
-2014 was the ninth consecutive year that Clifton has had a team in the national finals at Cannock.
+The School has produced many school girl internationals over the past 10 years, both for England and Wales.
+The most successful has been Olympic gold medalist Lily Owsley, who was capped for the full England team while still a pupil at Clifton.